Spider201866/Alan_web/README.md

 - **Resetting User Data:** User data is now stored in an SQLite database.
     - **Locally:** Delete `alan-data.db` from the project root.
 It will be recreated on the next server startup.
-    - **Test Environment:** Delete `test-alan-data.db` from the project root if it persists after tests.
+    - **Test Environment:** The `test-alan-data.db` file is now reliably deleted by the automated test suite's global `afterAll` hook after all tests complete.
     - **Production (Railway):** Data is stored on a persistent volume (`/data/alan-data.db`).
 Resetting this would typically involve accessing the volume directly or implementing a specific API endpoint for data clearing (not currently implemented).
 - **Resetting One-Time Passwords:** One-time passwords are managed in the `.env` file.
 To reset them, modify the `ONE_TIME_PASSWORD_HASHES` variable in your `.env` file.
-- **Cleaning Test Artifacts:** Automated tests should ideally clean up `test-alan-data.db`.
-If any other temporary test files persist, they are typically located in `tests/temp/` and can be safely deleted.
+- **Cleaning Test Artifacts:** The automated test suite now reliably cleans up `test-alan-data.db` and other temporary resources.

 ---